heroku-examples/java-spring-12factor/presentation.md

 *   **Spring Cloud Config:** Centralized server to manage externalized configuration for distributed applications.

 <!--
-Speaker Notes:
-"Following the principle of externalizing configuration, Spring Boot offers several mechanisms to help us."

-"First, we have `application.properties` or `application.yml` files.
+Following the principle of externalizing configuration, Spring Boot offers several mechanisms to help us.
+First, we have `application.properties` or `application.yml` files.
 These are typically packaged with your application and can provide default settings.
 Spring Boot also supports profile-specific versions like `application-dev.properties` or `application-prod.properties`.
 As you can see in the first example from our `application-dev.properties`, we can set things like the `server.port` or custom application flags.
-These files allow you to define different configurations for different environments right within your project, though sensitive data should still not be committed here."
+These files allow you to define different configurations for different environments right within your project, though sensitive data should still not be committed here.

-"Crucially, Spring Boot allows **Environment Variables and System Properties to override** any values defined in these files.
+Crucially, Spring Boot allows **Environment Variables and System Properties to override** any values defined in these files.
 This is key for 12-Factor compliance.
 For example, in our `application-prod.properties`, the `spring.datasource.url` is set to `${SPRING_DATASOURCE_URL}`.
 This means Spring Boot will look for an environment variable named `SPRING_DATASOURCE_URL` and use its value.
-This is how Heroku, for instance, injects database connection strings."
+This is how Heroku, for instance, injects database connection strings.

-"For type-safe access to these properties in your Java code, Spring Boot provides annotations like **`@Value`** and the more structured **`@ConfigurationProperties`**.
-The `@Value` annotation, as shown in the `RedisConfig.java` snippet, allows you to inject a specific property value directly into a field. `@ConfigurationProperties` (which we don't have a dedicated class for in this small example, but it's a common pattern) lets you map a whole tree of properties to a Plain Old Java Object (POJO), providing excellent organization and type safety for your configuration."
+For type-safe access to these properties in your Java code, Spring Boot provides annotations like **`@Value`** and the more structured **`@ConfigurationProperties`**.
+The `@Value` annotation, as shown in the `RedisConfig.java` snippet, allows you to inject a specific property value directly into a field. `@ConfigurationProperties` (which we don't have a dedicated class for in this small example, but it's a common pattern) lets you map a whole tree of properties to a Plain Old Java Object (POJO), providing excellent organization and type safety for your configuration.

-"Finally, for more complex scenarios, especially in distributed systems, there's **Spring Cloud Config**.
+Finally, for more complex scenarios, especially in distributed systems, there's **Spring Cloud Config**.
 This provides a server that externalizes configuration for applications across all environments.
 It's typically backed by a Git repository, allowing for version-controlled configuration that can be updated dynamically and accessed by many microservices.
-We won't dive deep into this today, but it's a powerful option for larger systems needing centralized configuration management."
+We won't dive deep into this today, but it's a powerful option for larger systems needing centralized configuration management.

-"The key takeaway is that Spring Boot provides a clear hierarchy and multiple mechanisms to consume configuration from the environment, aligning perfectly with Factor III."
+The key takeaway is that Spring Boot provides a clear hierarchy and multiple mechanisms to consume configuration from the environment, aligning perfectly with Factor III.
 -->

 ---